litecoinfinance/electrum/contrib/osx/README.md

 #### 2. Build Electrum

-    cd electrum
+    cd electrum-ltfn
     ./contrib/osx/make_osx

+#### Important for pass error
+     error: implicit declaration of function
+     use
+     export CFLAGS='-Wno-implicit-function-declaration'

-This creates both a folder named Electrum.app and the .dmg file.
+This creates both a folder named Electrum-LTFN.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server, provide these env vars to the `make_osx` script: